wmde/wbaas-deploy/doc/debugging-queryservice-backpressure.md

 When an update in MediaWiki is happening, the following steps will be taken until it's present in the QueryService:

-1. MediaWiki calls the Platform API's `/event/pageUpdate` endpoint, pushing information about the change.
+1. Custom `wbstack` code in MediaWiki calls the Platform API's `/event/pageUpdate` endpoint, pushing information about the change.
 The Platform API persists these changes in the `event_page_updates` table.
 2. The Platform API will repeatedly run the `CreateQueryserviceBatchesJob` which will:
 	1. Filter all events from the `event_page_updates` table and select those with relevant namespace IDs (i.e. entities, properties, lexemes)
 	2. Group these events by wiki domain and create sets of batches for each wiki.
 If a batch for a wiki already exists, try to append new items to these batches if possible.